akshinmustafayev/EasyJobPSTools/README.md

 ## Description

-EasyJobPSTools - is a PowerShell Module for the EasyJob application
+EasyJobPSTools - is a PowerShell Module which enables Graphic features for your scripts

 ## Overview